-- Your specialist is likely to prescribe a common treatment (tablet) which is particularly successful as they not only lower blood pressure but also help protect the kidneys from further damage. - These medications are sometimes used in people who have normal blood pressure, due to their protective effect on the kidneys.
+- Your specialist is likely to prescribe a common treatment (tablet) that will not only lower blood pressure but also help protect the kidneys from further damage. - These medications are sometimes used in people who have normal blood pressure, due to their protective effect on the kidneys.